usnistgov/NRSS/docs/source/gettingstarted.rst

 Hardware Requirements
 _____________________

-* The CyRSoXS submodule requires an NVIDIA GPU.
+CyRSoXS requires an NVIDIA GPU.

 Installation on Linux
 _____________________

 **NOTE:** This installation guide uses the Anaconda Python distribution.
 Any Python installation ``version >=3.6`` should work, you will just need to point CMake to your specific installation. git, conda, and pip are also used, and it is assumed you have working installations of all three.

-NRSS & PyHyperScattering
+**CyRSoXS v1.1.5.0** is now Conda installable and no longer requires building from source.
+If you need to compile from source (to enable double-precision, for example) the instructions are provided below.

+Conda Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Clone NRSS from the github repository: